Learn How to Deal with a Stalker and Keep Yourself Safe

 Cyberstalking behavior includes false accusations, monitoring, the transmission of threats, identity theft, damage to data or equipment, the solicitation of minors for sexual purposes, and gathering information for harassment purposes.
 The harassment must be such that a reasonable person, in possession of the same information, would regard it as sufficient to cause another reasonable person distress.

 Research shows that men are typically the ones who engage in this behavior and it is typically committed between people who know each other.
-Only one in four cases of stalking are committed by a stranger.
+Only one in four cases of stalking is committed by a stranger.
 In fact, most stalking cases involve a former intimate partner.

 List of Steps to Take if you Have a Stalker